Table of Contents

 Here is what my team walks clients through.

 - Inventory every AI touchpoint.
-Scribes, scheduling, triage chat, predictive risk, UM/auth automation, marketing chatbots, voice agents on the call center.
+Scribes, scheduling, triage chat, predictive risk, UM and auth automation, marketing chatbots, voice agents on the call center.
 Name the vendor, the workflow, the data flow, and the states it touches.
 No inventory, no defense.

 - Get written client consent where required.
-Illinois requires “clear, explicit affirmative” consent for AI-supported recording or transcription.
+Illinois requires clear, explicit affirmative written consent for AI-supported recording or transcription.
 A general terms-of-service click does not count.
-Build a standalone consent form and train clinical staff on when to deploy it.
+Build a standalone consent form and train clinical staff on when it is deployed.

 - Put governance in the compliance committee, not in IT.
-Bias testing, vendor due diligence, model change logs, and impact assessments belong on the same calendar as your mock survey and your payer readiness review.
+Your compliance team should own bias testing, vendor due diligence, model change logs, and impact assessments on the same calendar as your mock survey and your payer readiness review.
+Payors are pushing that same expectation downstream to you through contracts.

 None of this requires a six-figure consulting engagement.
 It requires an owner.
 Pick one.
 Give them the calendar, the budget, and the authority to say no to a vendor.